myp79/Quera-Problem-Solution/README.md

 - If you use somthing uncommen like data structues and algorithms, comment your link of solution in your solving file.

+- After commit your solution, run makeMD.py of the question category then commit the change for showing solved problems.

 Good luck